Polyrhythm-Inc/sky-login/README.md

 #### enableContainUserRoleData
-If this configuration value is true, System attach user role data to $me(getable Platform::auth() callback arg) and return value of Platform::user()
+If this configuration value is true, System attach user role data to $me(getable Platform::auth() callback arg) and return value of Platform::current_user()
 <pre>Configure::write('enableContainUserRoleData', true);</pre>

 #### enableAutoLoginWithCookie(Not implemented)